Venus flytrap: Habitat

 The Venus flytrap is found in nitrogen- and phosphorus-poor environments, such as bogs, wet savannahs, and canebrakes.
 Small in stature and slow-growing, the Venus flytrap tolerates fire well and depends on periodic burning to suppress its competition.
-Fire suppression threatens its future in the wild.
 It survives in wet sandy and peaty soils.
 Although it has been successfully transplanted and grown in many locales around the world, it is native only to the coastal bogs of North and South Carolina in the United States, specifically within a 100 km radius of Wilmington, North Carolina.
 One such place is North Carolina's Green Swamp.
 There also appears to be a naturalized population of Venus flytraps in northern Florida as well as an introduced population in western Washington.
 The nutritional poverty of the soil is the reason it relies on such elaborate traps: insect prey provide the nitrogen for protein formation that the soil cannot.
 They tolerate mild winters, and require a period of winter dormancy to survive freezing temperatures and low photoperiods.
-It is a common misconception that Venus flytraps require dormancy if kept indoors under sufficient artificial light.
-However, most professional carnivorous plant growers recommend dormancy, and Venus fly traps grown without dormancy may require more light, water, and food to remain healthy.
+Most professional carnivorous plant growers recommend dormancy, and Venus fly traps grown without dormancy may require more light, water, and food to remain healthy.

 They are full sun plants, usually found only in areas with less than 10% canopy cover.
 The habitats where it thrives are typically either too nutrient-poor for many noncarnivorous plants to survive, or frequently disturbed by fires which regularly clear vegetation and prevent a shady overstory from developing.
 It can be found living alongside herbaceous plants, grasses, sphagnum, and fire-dependent Arundinaria bamboos.
 Regular fire disturbance is an important part of its habitat, required every 3–5 years in most places for D. muscipula to thrive.
 After fire, D. muscipula seeds germinate well in ash and sandy soil, with seedlings growing well in the open post-fire conditions.
 The seeds germinate immediately without a dormant period.